How to Dissolve a New York Corporation

 Is there a filing fee to dissolve or cancel a New York Corporation?

-To dissolve your corporation in New York, there is a $60 filing fee required.
+To dissolve a corporation or LLC in New York, there is a $60 filing fee required.

 Do you need a Department of Taxation and Finance clearance before the New York Department of State will accept your dissolution?